 Hand carved wooden Bowl & Servers by nationally-known artist, Holly Tornheim.

-Saturday, July 21st @ 9:30am – Local tellers showcase featuring a local hero & regional historian!
+Saturday, July 20th @ 9:30am – Local tellers showcase featuring a local storyteller!

 The Sierra Storytelling Festival will hold the hugely popular Story Slam once more this year.
 It’s your chance to regale the crowd and compete in the art of storytelling for a prize, by telling your own true story that’s in accord with our Slam Theme.
 It’s a contest of words by talent both known and undiscovered, and anyone over age 18 can tell.

 This year‘s theme is CHANGE!

 You as a slammer will enter the competition by dropping your name in a hat.
 Twelve names will be drawn.

 You’ll have five minutes to tell the tale.
 Time your tale well.
 Points are lost if you lapse past the five minutes or go far into the one-minute grace period in wrapping up the story.